 During the Day:

 Get plenty of rest when you can.
 This is especially important if you have to get up early in the morning.
-However, DON’T take a nap right after a meal because this can increase nausea.
+However, DO NOT take a nap right after a meal because this can increase nausea.

 Avoid foods or smells that make your nausea worse, and avoid being in warm places, which can increase your nausea.